 The detailed procedure of estimating waiting tolerance and target trains can be found in Appendix \ref{App-1}.
-The machine learning process is conducted using the sklearn package of Python 3.9.
-With the estimation results, we can obtain information such as the entering time, leaving time (or giving up time), target train, planned departure time, and passenger quantity for each passenger group in both offline and online dataset.
-In the event of a railway disruption, the trains on the affected routes are interrupted and we assume that the codes of the interrupted trains are provided along with the disruption information.
+The machine learning process is conducted using the \texttt{sklearn} package \citep{scikit-learn} of Python 3.9.
+With the estimation results, we can obtain information such as the entering time, leaving time, target train, planned departure time, and passenger quantity for each passenger group in both offline and online dataset.
+We assumed that the codes of the interrupted trains are provided along with the disruption information.
 This enables us to filter the potential passenger demand based on their target trains.
 We consider the passengers who target the interrupted trains as the focus of our strategy, while the passengers who are traveling on the normal operating route can depart based on the actual conditions recorded in the dataset.